GDevelopApp/GDevelop-tutorials/docs/inAppTutorial/REFERENCE.md

 - `elementToHighlightId` (string): the CSS selector of the element to highlight
 - `nextStepTrigger`: see [Triggers](#triggers)
 - `tooltip`: see [Tooltip](#tooltip)
+- `dialog`: A dialog to display with the same structure as the [the end dialog](#enddialog)
+- `isCheckpoint` (true): Useful to divide a tutorial in different part.
+When there are checkpoint steps, the notion of progress is part-based.
 - `isTriggerFlickering`(true): useful when a DOM mutation is not caught and the presence trigger is not fired.
 - `shortcuts`: list of steps that the flow can use as shortcuts.
   - `stepId`: id of the step to jump to